-Looking back, our first five years have been aninteresting, rewarding and exciting journey.
-We have participated in all the awards in predefined areas (APA)Great attention was paid in 2020 on managing Covid-19 impacts.
-Despite the comprehensive infection control measures, we succeeded in growing the
+Looking back, our first five years have been an interesting, rewarding and exciting journey.
+We have participated in all the awards in predefined areas (APA) rounds and secured licence interests in each of them.

 We have built a strong culture, based on short decision lines, a high level of competence, professionalism, and full interdisciplinary cooperation.
 From the start, our management group has consisted of 50 per cent men and women.